aurelienpierreeng/ansel-doc/content/modules/utility-modules/lighttable/import.md

 ## import dialog

-Each of the three import buttons (add to library, copy & import, copy & import from camera) uses a similar dialog for the import process, described in this section.

-The following example screenshot is taken from the "add to library" button:
+The following example screenshot is taken from the "Open from disk" button:

 ![import-dialog](./import/import-dialog.png#w100)